siderolabs/omni-docs/content/docs/_index.md

 ## Ready to get started?

-[Contact us](https://www.siderolabs.com/contact/) to setup your free 2 week trial and start exploring today!
+[Sign Up](https://signup.siderolabs.io/) to start your free 2 week trial and start exploring today!